PennyLaneAI/pennylane/doc/introduction/data.rst

 Creating Custom Datasets
 ------------------------

-The functionality in :mod:`~.data` also includes creating and reading custom-made datasets.
+The functionality in :mod:`~pennylane.data` also includes creating and reading custom-made datasets.
 To create a dataset, we can do the following:

 >>> example_hamiltonian = qml.Hamiltonian(coeffs=[1,0.5], observables=[qml.PauliZ(wires=0),qml.PauliX(wires=1)])